 Overnight stay in Kathmandu.

-Embark on a journey to the Kanchenjunga trek with an early flight to Biratnagar.
+Embark on a journey to the Kanchenjunga trek with an early flight to Bhadrapur.
 You will get to Kathmandu domestic airport for a scenic flight.
 Enjoying the panorama of snow-capped peaks, including Mt.
-Everest, Kanchenjunga, and Makalu, you will land in the Biratnagar airport.
+Everest, Kanchenjunga, and Makalu, you will land in the Bhadrapur airport.
 Then you drive to Mitlung through Taplejung on a private vehicle.
 En route, you'll catch the lovely view of green hills, farmland, streams, river, etc. Enjoying the gorgeous countryside scenery, you arrive at Mitlung, which is the actual starting point of the trek.

 Overnight stay in Mitlung.